shironecko/LuaMaze/README.md

 LuaMaze
 =======

-Initial mission was to implement all of the maze generation algorithms described at [Think Labyrinth!](http://www.astrolog.org/labyrnth/algrithm.htm) using [Love2D](http://love2d.org/) for visualization and [Löve Frames](http://nikolairesokav.com/projects/loveframes) as a GUI library.
+Initial mission was to implement all of the maze generation algorithms described at [Think Labyrinth!](http://www.astrolog.org/labyrnth/algrithm.htm) using [Love2D](http://love2d.org/) for visualization and [ListBox](https://github.com/darkmetalic/ListBox) for displaying generators list.
 Having done that, I'm concentraiting on cleaning up the code and adding tests as well as more impressive visualization before moving on to more advanced algorithms.

 ### TODO: